Menu

 Olives

 Olive trees are one of the most rewarding long-term investments for an Adelaide garden.
 They thrive in the hot, dry conditions of the Adelaide Plains and handle frost in the Hills.
 Commercial olive groves operate across the Adelaide Hills, McLaren Vale, the Barossa Valley, and the Riverland.
+Your backyard tree benefits from the same conditions.

 Varieties for Backyard Growing